-It is worth noting that, after taking account of Commonwealth funding provided to the Department of Transport, Planning and Infrastructure, which manages local roads in unincorporated areas of the state, South Australia receives 8.3 per cent of the national pool of Roads to Recovery funding.
+After taking account of Commonwealth funding provided for the Department of Transport, Planning and Infrastructure to cater for management of local roads in unincorporated areas of the state, South Australia will receive 8.3 per cent of the national pool of Roads to Recovery funding in 2019-20.

 Bridges Renewal Program

-The Commonwealth's 'Bridges Renewal' Program involving payments direct to local government continues in 2018-19 at a funding level of $85 million nation-wide.
-Outcomes for South Australian councils in 2018-19 are dependent on a competitive application process.
-Round Four applications are expected to open soon, with any Commonwealth contribution likely to be limited to $5 million per project.
+The Commonwealth's 'Bridges Renewal' Program involving payments direct to local government continues in 2019-20 at an increased funding level of $121.3 million nation-wide.
+Outcomes for South Australian councils are dependent on a competitive application process.

 Heavy Vehicle Safety and Productivity Program

-The Commonwealth’s ‘Heavy Vehicle Safety and Productivity’ Program commenced in 2014-15 and is providing ongoing funding of $230 million (nation-wide) over four years from 2017-18.
-An amount of $60.0 million has been allocated for 2018-19.
+The Commonwealth’s ‘Heavy Vehicle Safety and Productivity’ Program commenced in 2014-15 and is providing ongoing funding of $230 million (nation-wide) over four years from 2017-18 until 2021-22.
+The Budget confirms an extension of the Program beyond 2021-22 as well as an increase in funding levels in 2019-20 (to $95.0 million nation-wide).
 The Program seeks to deliver improved safety and productivity for the heavy vehicle industry.
-Councils are eligible to apply for grant funding on a competitive basis.
+Councils are eligible to apply for grant funding on a nationally competitive basis.

-A new ‘Roads of Strategic Importance’ Program has been announced in the Budget with funding of $3.5 billion to support the upgrade of key regional road corridors.
-It is not clear at this stage how the Program might apply to local roads.
 As more detailed information becomes available, the LGA will analyse it and provide advice to councils, together with any corrections or clarification needed on any of the abovementioned Programs.
-The LGA also will provide advice on any material changes to a variety of other ongoing Commonwealth Programs (or new Programs) which may have direct or indirect implications for South Australian councils.
+The LGA also will provide advice on any material changes to a variety of other ongoing Commonwealth Programs which may have direct or indirect implications for South Australian councils.
 The main Programs involved are:

 - Community Development Grants;